Mali: Russian military advisers arrive amid Western pullback | DW | 07.01.2022

 One member of the Malian armed forces told the French news agency AFP on Friday that as many as 400 Russian military personnel could be stationed in the West African country.

-In December, the UK, France, Germany and several other countries condemned the suspected presence of Wagner mercenaries in the country.
+In December, the United Kingdom, France, Germany and several other countries condemned the suspected presence of Wagner mercenaries in the country.
 The issue is particularly sensitive for the French government, as France has roughly 5,000 troops deployed in the West African region.

 Mali has rebuked the allegations and denied that it works with the Wagner Group.